-The Trust aims to put patients at the heart of everything we do and provide the highest standards of care.
+The Trust put patients at the heart of everything we do and provide the highest standards of care.
 We want to hear what you think to help us improve the services we provide.
 We are keen to hear when things have not gone well so we can learn from your experience.
 It is also good to receive feedback when things have gone well so that we can build on good practice.

 If you wish to make a suggestion, comment or compliment you can do this via the PALS webpage

 If you wish to make a complaint, we promise to